DensityCo/conduit/README.md

 Match a literal `path` (no colons) against all routes and dispatch the matching action, passing in route parameters. `path` defaults to `window.location.hash` with leading and trailing slashes stripped out.

 ## Development

-All helper functions are also exported from this module, with additional arguments to pass in the route list and store on each call.
+The router instance methods are also exported from this module, with arguments for passing in a list of routes and a Redux store on each call.
 Check the source.